c64scene-ar/64k-ought-to-be-enough/README.md

 And the code to render the big fonts takes ~47000 bytes, with only a few hundred bytes free.

-In order to add an additional 16K graphics, what I did was was to append it after the Big Font code (with some padding).
+In order to add an additional 16K graphics, the new graphic was appended after the Big Font code (with some padding).

 ```
 part1.com format